logikfabrik/BuddyApiClient/README.md

 A .NET client for the [Buddy](https://buddy.works) API.

-## How to use BuddyApiClient
+## How to use

-1. Add the BuddyApiClient NuGet to your project:
+1. Add the [BuddyApiClient NuGet](https://www.nuget.org/packages/BuddyApiClient) to your project:

     ```
     dotnet add package BuddyApiClient --prerelease